TEComputerIEEE/IEEE-TEC-Bot/CONTRIBUTING.md

 ## How to contribute to IEEE-TEC-Bot

+This is a contributing file inspired by [How to contribute to Ruby on Rails](https://github.com/rails/rails/blob/master/CONTRIBUTING.md).

 #### **Did you find a bug?**

 * **Do not open up a GitHub issue if the bug is a security vulnerability